RahulSinghRawatDev/ViewModel_LiveData_Kotlin_Sample/README.md

 <p><b> Another important use of ViewModel is that it pcan be used a communication layer between different fragments of activity so that
 they nether need to talk to other fragment directly. </b></p>
 <p><b> OnCleared() method is last method called inside ViewModel before its destruction.Useful if you want to clear some references in order to prevent memory leak.</p></p>
+<p><b> If you want context inside your Viewmodel then use AndroidViewModel inside it as it have default application context inside it. </b></p>

 <p><b> * Disadvantage of ViewModel over SavedInstanceState is It do not survice on process kill due to low memory but SavedInstanceState does. </b></p>

 <h2> Implementation of ViewModel </h2>
 <p><b> Create a class and Extends a ViewModel class inside it. </b></p>